brlin-tw/git-cola-snap/snap/README.md

 - grep
 - Git Large File Storage
 - Git Annex

-- Anything not listed here
+And all the things not listed in the "What is Working" section

 ## Support